'Whistleblower' Complaint Entirely Hearsay, Media Claims; Distorts Ukraine Transcript | Breitbart

 On Tuesday, Fox News reported that the Office of Intelligence Community Inspector General had found that the whistleblower had a political bias against the president and in favor of one of his 2020 rivals.
 The document seems to confirm that, as it devotes attention to policy arguments against Trump’s conduct of relations with Ukraine.

-The whistleblower complains, for example, about decisions made by the administration, including the cancelation of a trip by Vice President Mike Pence to attend the inauguration of new Ukrainian President Volodymyr Zelensky.
+The whistleblower complains, for example, about decisions made by the administration, including the cancelation of a trip by Vice President Mike Pence to attend Zelensky’s inauguration.

 Joel B. Pollak is Senior Editor-at-Large at Breitbart News.
 He earned an A.B. in Social Studies and Environmental Science and Public Policy from Harvard College, and a J.D. from Harvard Law School.
 He is a winner of the 2018 Robert Novak Journalism Alumni Fellowship.
 He is also the co-author of How Trump Won: The Inside Story of a Revolution, which is available from Regnery.
 Follow him on Twitter at @joelpollak.